- All About Financial Aid

 - Gift aid includes grants and scholarships.
 Grants, which colleges usually award based on financial need, reduce your college bill dollar for dollar.
 Scholarships and merit aid, which colleges award based on a wide range of criteria, also reduce your college bill dollar for dollar.

 - Self-help aid includes work-study and loans.
-Work-study is a part-time job, usually on campus.
-Your wages go directly toward your college bill.
-Loans also reduce your college bill, but eventually you must pay the loans back.
+Work-study is a part-time job funded by the federal or state government to help students cover college costs.
+Loans also reduce your college bill, but you must pay the loans back.

-- Qualifying for aid based on financial need.
+- You may qualify for aid based on financial need.
 Colleges award the lion's share of aid to students with financial need.
 To be eligible, a student must prove that he or she doesn't have enough financial resources to pay for college.

-- Qualifying for aid based on merit.
+- You may qualify for aid based on merit.
 To qualify for merit aid, you must show academic achievement, high test scores, extraordinary or unique talents or accomplishments.
 Financial need may be an additional factor.

 How to Get Need-Based Aid